Nevada Sportsbooks Set Super Bowl Betting Record

 “Outside of the Raiders in the Super Bowl, whenever a California team is a participant, Nevada will always see an astronomical handle,” he said.
 “If the Raiders ever make it, that will be the record I doubt will ever see beaten.”

-The third highest Super Bowl handle during the past decade also involved a California team, the San Francisco 49ers.
+The third-highest Super Bowl handle during the past decade also involved a California team, the San Francisco 49ers.

 In 2020, bettors wagered $154.6 million on the game, resulting in an $18.7 million win for sportsbooks throughout Nevada.
-In that game, the Kansas City Chiefs defeated the 49ers, 31-20.
+The Kansas City Chiefs defeated the 49ers 31-20 in that game.

 Future Super Bowls Set for Sports Betting States